 That’s when I am forced to answer that rhetorical question posed by a Victorian hymn loved by good Protestants the world over.

 “Will your anchor hold?”

 And it was completely my fault.
 I’d failed to sufficiently establish one of the most important members of a quartet of must-dos when it comes to dropping the hook.

 I had not ensured that the bottom quality was worthy of my ground tackle.
-The other three considerations include ensuring sufficient swing room, depth, and shelter.
+The other three considerations include:

 So begins the lesson.

 First off, anchoring doesn’t have to be difficult.
 All it requires is proper equipment, good judgment and competent technique, which is simple and easy to learn.

 Proper equipment means the right anchor of the proper size plus adequate rode, preferably with chain to help the anchor lay flat.

 Judgment entails choosing a suitable anchoring area for the expected conditions, giving consideration to the bottom, the anchorage itself, current, weather and nearby boats.

 Technique is the expeditious and wise application of the other factors in a real-world situation.